jswaff/prophet/README.md

 ## Status

+### 2/13/20
+Added a simple depth first search.
+The search uses the alpha/beta algorithm and recognizes checkmated and stalemated positions but otherwise has no "intelligence."
+It is a simple fixed depth search without iterative deepening or timing.

+The next phase of work will be to add some basic move ordering, such as trying the previous PV first, MVV/LVA capture scoring and killer moves.

+The JNI integration with chess4j has gone extremely well.  chess4j is capable of using Prophet for search, so after this rewrite is complete there will likely be a chess4j bundle that includes P4 for some platforms.
+I am leaning towards keeping P4 as a lightweight, XBoard compatible  "calculation engine" and leveraging chess4j for ancillary functions such as opening book, pondering support, and distributed computing support.

 ### 12/7/19
-Successfully integration with chess4j by loading as a static library.
+Successful integration with chess4j by loading as a static library.
 This was just a proof-of-concept, where chess4j uses the P4 library for endpoint evaluation, but paves the way for using native code for search.

 ### 9/24/19
 Evaluator complete.
 This is a verbatim "migration" of Prophet3's evaluator.
 It was a little painful really, because the evaluation routines are clearly a major weakness in the program, but I think it's important to port everything over and run some comparisons before making any changes.